Ngnghm/ngnghm.github.io/_src/posts/2015-08-02-the-way-houyhnhnms-compute.md

 Ngnghm, immensely curious, had embarked on a journey of discovery to find and visit this fantasy land of Humans and Horses, if it existed at all.
-But while sailing the Sea of Potentiality, his transdimensional ship collided with débris caused by Human (or was it Yahoo) pollution—and he was shipwrecked.
+But while sailing the Sea of Potentiality, his transdimensional ship collided with débris caused by Human (or was it Yahoo) pollution — and he was shipwrecked.
 Now he was stranded onto our plane of existence.
-Not being able to communicate in human language, he was initially mistaken for an old horse; and he had but narrowly escaped being sent to the knacker—or worse, to a government research facility.
+Not being able to communicate in human language, he was initially mistaken for an old horse; and he had but narrowly escaped being sent to the knacker — or worse, to a government research facility.

 By the time I met him through a friend, though,
 Ngnghm had already learned to read and write our language, albeit imperfectly.